bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-13-segwit-support.md

 permalink: /en/segwit_adoption
 ---

-The follow is a list of companies and projects which have stated they will support segregated witness.
+The following is a list of companies and projects which have stated they will support segregated witness.

 **_NEW!_** (SegWit testnet services):